 Then we are introduced to Alan, who is stopping by to visit his friend Francis and is begging him to partake in some kind of adventure.
 We learn that Alan has been combating depression and has been holing himself away these past months, even having to visit an asylum.
 He however, is feeling much better and convinces Francis to see the fair with him, “for old times sake”.

-They start getting drunk, and then stop to see the psychic Cesare.
+They go out and get drunk, and then stop to see the psychic Cesare.
 Cesare is a “living dead” man who can fortell all.
-He lives in a coffin, only being released every once in a while, Cesare has a truly creepy wake up scene.
+He lives in a coffin, only being released every once in a while.
+Cesare has a truly creepy wake up scene.
 There is just something about how Doug Jones jerks and twists his body that frightens you.

 Francis wants to leave, but Alan is rooted to the floor.
 When Dr. Caligari calls on him to ask a question, Alan is compelled to answer.
 He is physically incapable of leaving or turning away.
 He asks Cesare his question, but all does not go well.

 “Alan: How long shall I live?
 Cesare: The time is short.
 You die at dawn!”

 Francis quickly grabs Alan out of the tent and fearing a relapse in his friend, reassures him that Cesare’s tricks are stupid and do not mean a thing.

 On the way they meet up with Jane Stern, a girl they are both madly in love with.
 (It is a reoccuring theme in movies.
 Out of all the women in the world the best friends always fall for the same one).
 Both are eager to get an answer from her as to who her choice will be, but she manages to slip away and into the night.
 The friends say good-bye and go their seperate ways.

 The next day Alan is dead.
 Murdered.